Azure/opendigitaltwins-dtdl/DTDL/v4/DTDL.mqtt.v3.md

 Some serialization formats require index values for string EnumValues, Fields, and Telemetries.
 Although index values can be generated automatically, the Indexed adjunct type is available for setting explicit index values when needed for cross-version compatibility or interoperation across different implementations.

+## Result, NormalResult, and ErrorResult adjunct types

+The Result adjunct type can co-type an Object in DTDL version 3 or 4, but each element in the `fields` property of the Object must be co-typed NormalResult or ErrorResult.

+The NormalResult adjunct type can co-type a Field in DTDL version 3 or 4, but only within the `fields` property of an element that is co-typed Result.
+Within the values of a `fields` property, no more than one element may be co-typed NormalResult.

+The ErrorResult adjunct type can co-type a Field in DTDL version 3 or 4, but only within the `fields` property of an element that is co-typed Result.
+Within the values of a `fields` property, no more than one element may be co-typed ErrorResult.

+These three adjunct types work together to define DTDL Command responses that can convey user-level errors.
+As the [example below](#result-example) illustrates, an Object co-typed Result can be used as the schema of a Command response.
+The two Fields therein define types for the normal and exceptional results of the Command.
+Code-generation systems can recognize these cotypes and generate code that employs programming-language-appropriate mechanisms for indicating error results.

+## Error and ErrorMessage adjunct types

+The Error adjunct type can co-type an Object in DTDL version 3 or 4.

+The ErrorMessage adjunct type can co-type a Field in DTDL version 3 or 4, but only within the `fields` property of an element that is co-typed Error, and only when the Field has a `schema` property whose value is *string*.
+Within the values of a `fields` property, no more than one element may be co-typed ErrorMessage.

+These two adjunct types work together to define a type that expresses error information.
+As the [example below](#error-example) illustrates, an Object co-typed Error can contain a Field co-typed ErrorMessage.
+Code-generation systems can recognize these cotypes and generate code that employs programming-language-appropriate mechanisms for encapsulating error information and relaying an error message.

+The Error adjunct type may often be appropriate for co-typing an Object that is the `schema` of an [ErrorResult](#result-normalresult-and-errorresult-adjunct-types) Field.
+However, this extension does not mandate using Error and ErrorResult together in this way.
+Nonetheless, code-generation systems might impose such a requirement, particularly when the containing Result Object is the `schema` of a Command `response`.

 ## Mqtt examples

 The following example shows an Interface with four `contents` elements, two Telemetries and two Commands.